 Caring for a Senior Who Is Terminally Ill

 Some care recipients die unexpectedly while others decline slowly over time.
 Through close communication with a loved one’s health care team, it may be possible to obtain an estimated life expectancy.
-However, predicting how much time a patient has left is not an exact science.
+However, predicting how much time a patient has left is not an exact science, even if they have been diagnosed with a terminal illness.

 Not knowing what to expect or how to handle new symptoms that arise as a senior’s health fails only magnifies the stress and anxiety a family caregiver feels in an already taxing situation.
 Learning the signs that death is near will help you prepare for this inevitability and ensure that your loved one gets the palliative care they need to manage end-of-life symptoms and remain comfortable.

-It is worth noting that hospice care providers are an invaluable source of hands-on help, personalized information, as well as spiritual and emotional support for individuals who are facing a life-limiting illness.
+It is worth noting that hospice care providers are an invaluable source of hands-on help, information, and spiritual and emotional support for individuals who are facing a life-limiting illness.
 They also provide ample guidance to caregivers and other family members both during the dying process and after death.

 End-of-Life Symptoms in Elderly Patients